le717/Blocks/Documentation/Tutorial.md

 Since we are adding an `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
 Let's add it at...

-***"Wait a second, le!
-You haven't said what the code for this cube is!***
+> "Wait a second, le717!
+You haven't said what the code for this cube is!"

 Indeed I haven't, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
-Well, I *could* just tell you to look at the Legend and get the code since it is listed there, but that would be laziness on my part.
+Well, I _could_ just tell you to look at the Legend and get the code since it is listed there, but that would be laziness on my part.
 The code is `RB`, `R` meaning Red, and `B` marking its distinctiveness from the other, normal cubes (`C`).